 ATV & UTV Trails

 Over 100 miles of ATV trails linking to an ever-growing Northwest Wisconsin ATV Trail system make Washburn County a premier ATV destination.
-Multiple loops throughout the county, linking to the Wild River Trail, create an ATV experience like no other.
+Multiple loops throughout the county, linking to the Wild Rivers and Tuscobia State Trails, create an ATV experience like no other.
 Ample ATV parking areas and access to lodging and restaurants make planning an ATV vacation easy.
-ATV trails open the Saturday of Memorial Day weekend and stay open through the winter.
+ATV trails open the Saturday of Memorial Day weekend and stay open through the fall when the snowmobile and winter use trails open.
 Fall is an especially enjoyable time to explore the area trails and take in the breathtaking fall colors.

-The County Forest does allow limited motorized vehicle access on roads and trails within the forest.
-The Washburn County Forest is split into 31 integrated resource management units, each unit designated as open to motorized travel; open to motorized travel on designated roads and trails; or closed to all motorized travel.
+The Washburn County Forest does allow limited motorized vehicle access on roads and trails within the forest.
+The forest is split into 31 integrated resource management units; each unit is designated as 'open to motorized travel'; 'open to motorized travel on designated roads and trails'; or 'closed to all motorized travel'.

-The County has 49,000 acres of forest open to motorized travel on all established roads and trails; 78,000 acres of forest with roads open to motorized travel on a two mile density, and 21,000 acres closed to all motorized travel.
+Washburn County has 49,000 acres of forest open to motorized travel on all established roads and trails; 78,000 acres of forest with roads open to motorized travel on a two-mile density, and 21,000 acres closed to all motorized travel.

-Two wheel motorized travel is prohibited on all areas of the County Forest.
-Off trail travel is prohibited, and all motor vehicle travel is prohibited from April 1 to May 31 of each year to protect the forest during periods of high fire danger.
+Two-wheel motorized travel is prohibited on all areas of the Washburn County Forest.
+Off-trail travel is prohibited, and all motor vehicle travel is prohibited from April 1 to May 31 of each year to protect the forest during periods of high fire danger.

 ATV Scenic Tour:

 Washburn County has a fun new way to explore the area ATV trails.
 The Washburn County ATV Scenic Tour is now available for ATV enthusiasts to learn about over 35 points of interest located along the 100+ mile ATV system.
 If you have ever been riding on a trail and wondered what river you were passing by or what the giant fish along the trail represented, you’re in luck!
-The new tour highlights points such as those and many more including historical sites such as an old homestead site where you can see remnants of the foundations of the original buildings.
+The new tour highlights waterways, natural points of interest, quirky landmarks and historical sites such as an old homestead where remnants of the original buildings still stand.

 For more information on the ATV Scenic Tour, click here.